DDTH/ddth-cql-utils/README.md

 ### Notes ###

+* As of v3.1.2, DataStax's driver does NOT work with Guava v19+!
+Use Guava v18 or earlier for now.*

 - Initialize `SessionManager` by calling `SessionManager.init()` before use.
 - There is no need to close `Cluster` or `Session`.
 Use one `Cluster` instance per Cassandra physical cluster throughout application's life.
 Use one `Session` instance per keyspace throughout application's life.